-Francesco Maria Accornero, better known by his nickname Franco, was born in Cava de’ Tirreni, Italy on December 4, 1938.
-He graduated with a degree in Electrical Engineering from Instituto di Alessandro Volta Napoli.
+Better known by his nickname Franco, he was born in Cava de’ Tirreni, Italy on December 4, 1938.
+Franco would graduate with a degree in Electrical Engineering from Instituto di Alessandro Volta Napoli.

 Franco worked for The Ministry of Transportation in Rome.
 Eventually, he would find his true calling was art, not engineering or logistics.
 Later, he emigrated to America to seek a career in art.